Atlantic Ocean with trees in the foreground.

 What are the best US gay travel destinations?

-The good news is, there are many places within the US that welcome queer travelers.
-Many states have affirming laws that respect queer and trans people’s freedom.
+Even in 2025, many places within the US welcome queer travelers.
 Cities in LGBTQ-friendly states are among the top gay travel destinations, but some rural communities make the list, too.

 Top US gay travel spots include: